 Generally speaking, they have the body of the German Shepherd while their head is more of the Golden Retriever.
 This can be quite distinctive and is readily apparent to most people.

-It does mean that they have a long, strong body with a tail that is similar in nature to the German Shepherd.
+It does mean that they have a long, strong body with a tail that is similar to the German Shepherd.

-Their head is slightly large in size with a long muzzle.
+Their head is slightly large with a long muzzle.
 Their ears will droop low and have a feathery nature to them.

 Also, their legs are strong and have larger feet with thick pads.

 Their coat is thick and a double coat as both parent breeds also have this.
-They do come in a variety of colors, just think about the Retriever and German Shepherd colors, and they will shed on a regular basis.
+They do come in a variety of colors, just think about the Retriever and German Shepherd colors, and they will shed regularly.

 How Big is a Full-Grown Golden Shepherd?

-A full-grown Golden Shepherd is going to have slight variety in its size, and as is the norm the male will tend to be slightly larger.
+A full-grown Golden Shepherd is going to have slight variations in its size, and as is the norm the male will tend to be slightly larger.

 On most occasions, the height of this breed is going to be anywhere between 20 to 26 inches to the withers.
 Also, their weight will be 60 to 75 pounds, which is a clear sign that they are indeed more on the large size.